 The Australian Law Reform Commission handed down their substantial report following their review into the family law system in our country and you can read more about the significant recommendations in an earlier article.
 While it is not yet clear what exactly this will mean for the future of family law in this country we are excited about the prospect of change, as well as hopeful for a meaningful role in that for the betterment of our clients and their families.

 We’ve also experienced changes within our “family” at Best Wilson Buckley.
 There have been farewells and good wishes to those that have gone on to conquer new challenges over the horizon, as well as welcoming new faces, experiences and skills to the team.
 We also implemented a new leadership model across our business this year and appointed existing practitioners in Lynn Armstrong, Alecia Featherstone, and Neal Wood to Practice Leader roles that strengthen our team and provide for the future of Best Wilson Buckley.

-Our team is the largest in a specialty family law firm in all of Queensland, with 40 team members all up, including 17 lawyers.
+Our team is the largest in a specialist family law firm in all of Queensland, with 40 team members all up, including 17 lawyers.
 This means that we offer our clients, and each other, a breadth and depth of experience that can’t be beaten, as well as being ready for whatever it is that life and a new financial year has in store for us.